-The energyPRO USB stick or the downloaded .msi-file contains the entire energPRO package.
+The downloaded .msi-file or the energyPRO USB stick contains the entire energPRO package.
 In demo mode you cannot calculate, print or save a project.
-However, upon purchase of energyPRO modules, EMD International A/S will provide you with a license key opening the licensed modules.
+Upon purchase of energyPRO modules, EMD International A/S will provide you with a license key opening the licensed modules.